briandowns/spinner/README.md

 ## Final String Output

-Add additional output when the spinner/indicator has been completed.
+Add additional output when the spinner/indicator has completed.
 The "final" output string can be multi-lined and will be written to wherever the `io.Writer` has been configured for.

 ```Go
 s := spinner.New(spinner.CharSets[9], 100*time.Millisecond)